North Central College in the News

 North Central College political science professor interviewed on WGN-TV

-William Muck, professor and chair of the political science department at North Central College, interviewed with WGN-TV, where he discussed the potential annexation and its impact.
+Suzanne Chod, professor of political science at North Central College, interviewed with WGN-TV, where she addressed the ramifications of this decision.